 The design aspects of the new office suite for the Government of BC’s Leading Workplace Strategies (LWS) are inspired by the natural landscape of BC.
 Cygnus was brought on to design environmental graphics throughout the office in order to highlight the spaces and create a strong sense of place within the work environment.
 The graphic design solution works in tandem with the architecture and interior design of the building, and reflects the beauty of the surrounding area in BC.

 525 Superior St, Capital Park, Victoria

 For their Capital Park offices, LWS approached Cygnus for a graphics program on each floor that would represent its own identity within the overall building theme of ‘Victoria: The Capital City’, as well as First Nations graphics or elements to be represented in designated collaboration spaces throughout the facility.
-The resulting environmental graphic design program provides value by enriching the visual characteristics of the office, highlighting collaboration spaces, helping to provide a sense of ownership to mobile workers in common spaces, and communicating environmentally sustainable in
+The resulting environmental graphic design program provides value by enriching the visual characteristics of the office, highlighting collaboration spaces, helping to provide a sense of ownership to mobile workers, and communicating environmentally sustainable initiatives.